YAWNICK/personal-website/content/projects/teqst/index.md

 ## Dev story

 This was PSE (Practical Software Engineering) project in my 3rd Semester at Uni, developed in a team of 5.
-We built the initial version in one semester and continued to work on it for the following 2 years.
+We built the initial version in one semester and continued to work on it for the following 2 years while maintaining a live production version for the university institute.
 I was mainly involved in the backend, later more in the frontend.
 We've used it with Postgres and SQLite databases.